Kpfranklin22/javascript-quiz/README.md

 ## Usage

 To use this Javascript Quiz, you can click on the Start Quiz button.
-It will then begin a timed quiz with multple choice question and answer prompts.
+It will then begin a timed quiz with multiple choice question and answer prompts.
 Once finished, you will be prompted to enter your initials and save your score.
 You can then check the scoreboard for your saved initials and score.

 ## License
 Please refer to the License in the repo.